xdevplatform/aws-toolkit-recent-search/README.md

 4. Upload ETL code to Lambda:
     * Download `lambda/script.zip` locally from GitHub repo
-        * Note to self, not to include in tutorial: follow the guidlines here for creating the zip file: https://www.danielherediamejias.com/python-scripts-aws-lambda/
     * Log in to your AWS account and Search for Lambda in the "Search for services" search box.
     * Navigate to AWS Lambda and select "Create function".
     * Select "Author from scratch".